InMail response rates are up 25%. Exchanges between recruiters and LinkedIn members have increased by 40% over the last 2 years

 Stay away from small talk

 Don’t fill the message with frilly small talk—no one’s got time for it.
 The whole message should only be a few sentences.
-If prospects have to spend more than a few minutes just to get through your pitch, it’s not looking good for ya.
+If someone has to spend more than a few minutes just to get your pitch, it doesn't look good for ya.

-InMail subject lines are just as important as the body of the InMail.
+InMail subject lines are just as important as the InMail itself.
 Make them snappy, memorable, and concise.

 Ditch impersonal InMail templates